 A STA uses the contents of the Address 2 field to direct the acknowledgment if an acknowledgment is necessary.

-The DA field contains the destination of the MSDU (or fragment thereof) or A-MSDU in the Frame Body field.
-A SYNRA is not a valid DA and does not designate any receivers unless it appears as an RA.
+The DA field contains the destination of the MSDU (or fragment thereof) or A-MSDU in the Frame Body field or a SYNRA.
+A SYNRA is a synthetic group address used to designate a selective reception group

 The SA field contains the address of the MAC entity that initiated the MSDU (or fragment thereof) or A-MSDU in the Frame Body field.